ben-denham/rhapsody/docs/2-tutorial.md

 with a `:pitch` value (among others).
 This `ping` instrument will simply play a sine wave at the pitch of the given note.

-Next, you'll need to define a phrase of notes to play:
+Next, you'll need to define a phrase of notes to play.
+Add this code below the `ping` instrument definition:

 ``` clojure
 (def twinkle